Liuhongzhi2018/LearningforIELTS/Listening_10-XZ.md

 4.A. at 4 it's in the City Museum.
 5.C.
 The race starts at Offord Marina.
 6.A.
 One of them came first in the West of England regional championship in May this year.

+C11 Test3 Section2

+16.G. increase the number of Parking spaces=It will be expanded.
+17.A. reopen on a different site=move to a new location.
+18.C. be made safe and redecorated=be refurbished.
+19.B. open later into the evening=opening hours extended.
+20.F. become the responsibility of a national body=new management.